Visiting International Scholar Program

 - Purchase a Parking Permit at cost (if applicable)

 - May use University recreational facilities upon payment of fees.

-1. (Optional) Identify and contact faculty mentor within host department
+1. Identify and contact faculty mentor within host department

-2. Gather and submit application material to department head
+2. Gather and submit application material to academic department head, which includes:

-- Recommendation letter from home institution that outlines current position, current teaching/research/administrative responsibilities, highest degree achieved and funding)
+- A recommendation letter from an administrator at the scholar's home institution that outlines current position, current teaching/research/administrative responsbilities, highest degree achieved and funding. home institution that outlines current position, current teaching/research/administrative responsibilities, highest degree achieved and funding.

 5. Upon receipt of the letter of invitation the applicant contacts NMU’s International Education Services Office to obtain the necessary documentation for a visa application (The J-1 exchange visitor non-immigrant visa category is the status most commonly used by international visiting scholars.
-For more information: http://j1visa.state.gov/basics/ and http://www.nmu.edu/internationalprograms/exchange-scholar-request).
+For more information: http://j1visa.state.gov/basics/.